Rosa Kittrell

 Mark Twain once said that there were three kinds of lies: Lies, more lies and statistics.

-Our new President is an outright liar.
-He doesn’t remember what he Tweets or says on camera.
-He twists facts and has a bunch of paid mouths that continue to lie for him.
+President Trump is an outright liar.
+He doesn’t even remember what he says and posts online.
+He twists facts and has a bunch of paid talking heads that continue to lie for him.

-People lie but President does so in such a grand scale that only a fan without scruples could believe.
+People lie but President Trump does so in such a grand scale that only a fan without scruples could believe.
 And, that’s the scary part.
-We teach children to tell the truth but what message is our President sending to our youth?
+We teach children to tell the truth.
+So then what message is our President sending to our youth?

 Bioretention (Rain) Gardens